ALICHOUCHENE/ODACO/README.md

 **Bande :**

-Those bandes will vibrate when the person perform a wrong performance.
+Those bandes will vibrate when the person make a wrong performance.
 Its circuit is based on :

 - Atmel microcontroller (Atmega328p) running at 8 MHz.